turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/index.md

 ### Collect logs from an S3 bucket with a prefix

-Collect WAF logs stored in an S3 bucket using a prefix.
+Collect logs stored in an S3 bucket using a prefix.

 ```hcl
 partition "aws_waf_traffic_log" "my_logs_prefix" {